 When you transfer a .nl domain to another registrar, you need a transfer token (Auth-ID).
 The token consists of 12 characters and will be sent to the email address that is registered on your domain.

 - Search for your domain in the WHOIS on www.sidn.nl.

 - Make sure the administrative contact email address is up-to-date and the domain status is set to active.

-- Contact your current provider and request the transfer token.
+- Contact your current registrar (hosting provider) and request the transfer token.

-Tip: If your current registrar doesn't cooperate or doesn't respond, it's possible to obtain the transfer code without the cooperation of your current provider.
+Tip: If your current registrar doesn't cooperate or doesn't respond, it's possible to obtain the transfer code without their cooperation.
 Please contact our support for more information.